yaoshiu/Splatoon-Painter/README.md

                         If the switch has already been paired.
 ```

+After you have successfully connected and the first prompt pops up, open the Splatoon doodle page on your Nintendo Switch and minimize the brush and place it in the upper left corner.

 ## Example

 If you are pairing a Nintendo Switch for the first time, use the following command